vlki/symfony2-bootstrap/README.md

 my deploy servers).
 I like to have everything in one repository.
 And I don't update vendor libs much often anyway.

+(Capifony seems to have this sorted out in version 2.0.8.
+I will look at it.)

 License
 -------